23 pictures from the 1950s and 1960s that show what life was like in Edinburgh’s Gorgie

 It was also during this period that the McVitie & Price biscuit factory moved to Gorgie’s Robertson Avenue, with some claiming that it was where the digestive biscuit was first created.

-Other companies based in the area over the years include Ferranti electronics, pharmaceutical research company and the Caledonian Brewery.
+Other companies based in the area over the years include Ferranti electronics, pharmaceutical research company T&H Smith Ltd and the Caledonian Brewery.

 Most of the industrial works closed between the 1960s and 1980s but regeneration and refurpbished buildings has led to it becoming a cosmopolitan neighbourhoud made up fo residential properties and many small local businesses.